-Help and support is available right now if you need it.
 You don't have to struggle with difficult feelings alone.
-Here are all the helplines available, whatever your problem.
+Here are all the helplines available, whatever your worries.

 The Association For Postnatal Illness